-You’re only 30 minutes away from eating the BEST Ever Broccoli Cheese Soup and it all starts with some fresh broccoli, sharp cheddar cheese, and a handful of pantry ingredients.
+You’re only 30 minutes away from eating the best broccoli cheddar cheese soup and it all starts with some fresh broccoli, sharp cheddar cheese, and a handful of pantry ingredients.
 This is the only cheesy broccoli soup recipe you’ll ever need!

-A lot of restaurants have Broccoli Cheddar Cheese Soup on their menus and, while it’s delicious, it’s also not that great for you and I always feel like I can make a better version of just about anything at home, where I can control my own ingredients.
-Plus, I like to know what my kids are eating, too.
-That’s not to say we never go out to eat.
-Sure we do.
-But when we’re home, it’s homemade all the way.
+A lot of restaurants have broccoli cheese soup on their menus and, while it’s delicious, it’s also not that great for you and I know I can make a better version of just about anything at home, where I can control my own ingredients.

 Although creamier soups tend to have more fat and not be, well, as healthy for you, I actually prefer this version with the fat free half and half.
-It’s more soupy, less thick this way.
 And as for the broccoli — the smaller the pieces, the better.
-You want to get little pieces of broccoli in every bite, you shouldn’t have to eat this dish with a knife and a fork.
+You want to get little pieces of broccoli in every bite, you know?

 Steamed.
-There are two ways to go about steaming broccoli.
-The first is to do it in the microwave.
-You can simply purchase one of the steam-in-bag microwaveable bags of broccoli and follow the directions on the bag.
+There are three ways to go about steaming broccoli.
+The first is purchase one of the steam-in-bag microwaveable bags of broccoli and follow the directions on the bag.
 The second is to put it in a microwave-safe dish, with a lid.
-Add a couple tablespoons of water to the broccoli, and steam it in the microwave on high for about 3-4 minutes.
-Check for doneness, stir, and microwave in 1-2 minute increments until you’ve reached desired doneness.
+Add a couple tablespoons of water to the broccoli and steam it in the microwave on high for about 3-4 minutes.
+Check for doneness, stir, and microwave in 1–2-minute increments until you’ve reached desired doneness.

 Sautee.
 Add cooking oil to a stainless steel or cast-iron skillet or wok and turn the burner on high.
 Add your broccoli and toss, until they start to turn brown.
 Add in your favorite sauces or deglaze with white wine, stock, lemon juice, or vinegar, etc. until the broccoli is tender yet still a little firm.

 Roasted.
-This is one of my favorite ways to make broccoli.
-I add cut broccoli to an oven-safe baking dish or cookie tray (the ones with sides).
+Add cut broccoli to an oven-safe baking dish or cookie tray (the ones with sides).
 Preheat oven to 425.
 Coat your broccoli with oil, spices, and an acid, like I did in this Roasted Lemon Garlic Broccoli & Cauliflower.
 Add your veggies in one layer to your pan or tray.
 Sprinkle with Parmesan, if desired, and cook for 15-20 minutes until the broccoli can be pierced with a fork and starts to brown.

 Puree.
 This method is great for soups that call for pureed veggies.
 First, cook your broccoli in chicken or vegetable broth until it’s nice and tender.
 Add the broccoli and broth to a blender (be sure to leave an opening in the lid and cover loosely with a towel when blending) or use an immersion blender to puree the mixture until it’s nice and creamy.

-If you’ve just purchased broccoli but you’re not quite ready to use it, but also not sure how long it will keep, I can help you with that.
-You should keep your broccoli in the fridge, in a loosely tied plastic bag.
+- Keep your broccoli in the fridge in a loosely tied plastic bag.
 Don’t wash it until it’s ready to use.
 It should stay fresh for about 3-5 days.
 If you’ve purchased pre-cut broccoli or cut it yourself, you can keep it in the fridge for up to 2 days.
-If it’s been cooked, it’ll be okay to eat for up to 5 days, so long as it’s been kept in the fridge.

 Best Ever Broccoli Cheese Soup